UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day2.md

         - Interesting, thanks!

 8. Can you explain again about GCCcore versions?
-    -  It basically means that there are some similarities between the free gnu ompiler suite and the commercial/costly intel compiler suite.
+    -  It basically means that there are some similarities between the free gnu compiler suite and the commercial/costly intel compiler suite.
 Codes that have the GCCcore toolchain can be used together with both codes that has the GCC toolchain and the intel toolchain as long as the GCC version is the same.

 9. What does the ml in ml purge do?
     - see `ml --help` - it can either list or load or unload. personal opinion: I find this inconsistent and surprising and I avoid it and prefer to type `module list` or `module load` explicitly.